libretro/docs/docs/guides/arcade-getting-started.md

 - **Split**: Some romsets that are considered clones, translations, or bootlegs also require a "parent" romset to run.
 In some cases the parent is not the most popular or best working version of the game, however.
 For example, in a Split set `pacman.zip` (a clone), will not work without `puckman.zip` (its parent).
 - **Merged**: Clones are merged into the parent romset zip, meaning that more than one game is stored per file. **Merged romsets are not supported by libretro cores.**

-The arcade cabinets image is based on an image by Rob DiCaterino, licensed for reuse under a Creative Commons (CC BY 2.0) License.
+!!!
+Credits The arcade cabinets image is based on an image by Rob DiCaterino, licensed for reuse under a Creative Commons (CC BY 2.0) License.
 Original image and license: https://www.flickr.com/photos/goodrob13/17385639015/